Board of Directors

 Member of the House of Lords, United Kingdom

-She is also actively engaged in numerous philanthropic organizations including her role as a member of the Executive and Board of Directors of Vital Voices Global Partnership.
+She is actively engaged in numerous philanthropic organisations including her role as a member of the Executive and Board of Directors of Vital Voices Global Partnership.
 In this role she has been involved in training community and business leaders and parliamentarians.
-Further she has been very active in raising funds for projects for Vital Voices.
-She is also a trustee of Piggybankkids and a trustee for Share Gift.

 Chief Communications Officer, The Bill and Melinda Gates Foundation